quicwg/base-drafts/draft-ietf-quic-transport.md

 CONNECTION_CLOSE or APPLICATION_CLOSE frame.

-An endpoint that receives either CONNECTION_CLOSE or APPLICATION_CLOSE while in the draining period can terminate the draining period immediately.
+An endpoint that receives either CONNECTION_CLOSE or APPLICATION_CLOSE while in the draining period MAY terminate the draining period immediately.
 An endpoint that receives either of these frames can send a packet containing a CONNECTION_CLOSE to allow its peer to exit the draining period more rapidly.